laravel/docs/billing.md

 For more information on subscription quantities, consult the [Stripe documentation](https://stripe.com/docs/subscriptions/quantities).

-<a name="multiprice-subscription-quantities"></a>
+<a name="quantities-for-subscription-with-multiple-products"></a>
-#### Multiprice Subscription Quantities
+#### Quantities For Subscriptions With Multiple Products

-If your subscription is a [multiprice subscription](#multiprice-subscriptions), you should pass the name of the price whose quantity you wish to increment or decrement as the second argument to the increment / decrement methods:
+If your subscription is a [subscription with multiple products](#subscriptions-with-multiple-products), you should pass the ID of the price whose quantity you wish to increment or decrement as the second argument to the increment / decrement methods:

     $user->subscription('default')->incrementQuantity(1, 'price_chat');

-<a name="multiprice-subscriptions"></a>
+<a name="subscriptions-with-multiple-products"></a>
-### Multiprice Subscriptions
+### Subscriptions With Multiple Products

-[Multiprice subscriptions](https://stripe.com/docs/billing/subscriptions/multiple-products) allow you to assign multiple billing prices to a single subscription.
-For example, imagine you are building a customer service "helpdesk" application that has a base subscription price of $10 per month but offers a live chat add-on price for an additional $15 per month.
-Multiprice subscription information is stored in Cashier's `subscription_items` database table.
+[Subscription with multiple products](https://stripe.com/docs/billing/subscriptions/multiple-products) allow you to assign multiple billing products to a single subscription.
+For example, imagine you are building a customer service "helpdesk" application that has a base subscription price of $10 per month but offers a live chat add-on product for an additional $15 per month.
+Information for subscriptions with multiple products is stored in Cashier's `subscription_items` database table.

-You may specify multiple prices for a given subscription by passing an array of prices as the second argument to the `newSubscription` method:
+You may specify multiple products for a given subscription by passing an array of prices as the second argument to the `newSubscription` method:

     use Illuminate\Http\Request;